drycc-archive/fluentd/README.md

 ### Drycc Output
 Drycc output is a custom fluentd plugin that was written to forward data directly to drycc components while filtering out data that we did not care about.
 We have 2 pieces of information we care about currently.

 Logs from applications that are written to stdout within the container and the controller logs that represent actions against those applications.
-These logs are sent to an internal messaging system ([NSQ](http://nsq.io)) on a configurable topic.
+These logs are sent to an internal messaging system ([REIDS](https://redis.io/topics/streams-intro)) on a configurable topic.
 The logger component then reads those messages and stores the data in an ring buffer.

-The topics these messages are put on are configurable via environment variables.
+The stream these messages are put on are configurable via environment variables.
-* `NSQ_LOG_TOPIC`
-* `NSQ_METRIC_TOPIC`
+* `REDIS_LOG_STREAM`

 ### Custom Plugins
 If you need something beyond the plugins that come pre-installed in the image, it is possible to set some environment variables to install and configure custom plugins as well.